 Strategic Planning Metrics and Resources

 Our success in accomplishing Carolina’s mission and achieving the goals of the University’s strategic framework, The Blueprint for Next, is measured by monitoring trends in our performance over time and in relation to peer institutions.

 The Carolina Metrics were developed to help us monitor our success in fulfilling Carolina’s mission and strategic priorities.
 These indicators were identified in 2015 following a year-long campus-wide effort to solicit input from faculty, senior administrators, staff, and students in response to the question “How can we measure the quality and outcomes of Carolina’s teaching, research, and service?”
 Metrics consist of multiple measures corresponding to four key domains – Student Quality and Outcomes, Faculty Quality and Outcomes, Campus Environment, and Public Benefits.
 Carolina’s performance can be observed over time and/or in comparison to our peers.

 UNC-Chapel Hill benchmarks its performance in key areas against peer institutions.
 These comparisons are used to identify strengths and weaknesses, refine strategies for our continuing pursuit of excellence, and guide decisions about major resource investments.
-Depending upon the specific metric, we use one or more of the following reference groups, listed below from least to most exclusive.
+Depending upon the specific metric, we use one or more of the following reference groups.